Difference Between Mammals and Reptiles

 Mammals are one of the five classes of the vertebrate group.
 Mammals are warm-blooded animals and have mammary glands from which milk is secreted to feed their offspring.

 They have bodies covered by hair.
 Hairs in the body help mammals to survive cold climates.
-Although whales don’t have hair in their bodies.
+However, whales don’t have hair in their bodies.

 Reptiles are another type of animal class of the vertebrate group.
 Reptiles are cold-blooded animals and depend on their surroundings to warm up their body.

 Reptiles have dry skin which is covered either with horny plates or scales.
 They breathe by using their lungs.
-Most of the reptiles lay the egg on the ground and eat other animals for survival.
+Most of the reptiles lay eggs on the ground and eat other animals for survival.

 Comparison Table